Ayaka Ohmichi

 Ayaka Ohmichi (大道 彩香, Ohmichi Ayaka) is a Japanese actress.

 Born in Japan, she started her acting career at age 14.

 She landed her first acting role at age 15 as the character in the Fish Story.

 She later made her film debut in the Shodou Girls at age 16, and the same director film "the house of rising sun" at age 18 both from public audition.

 At the age of 21, she started taking photography named "iPhone Art", to express her inner self rather than acting roles and she took a break from acting career.
 In 2018, she signed to her first starring movie at the same time as her reopening of acting career.
 She then moved to the United States to pursue her acting career.

 Career

 Early acting roles (2006-)

-Since early in her acting career at age 14, she consistently focused only on pursuing “profound, soulful, and precise” acting.
+Since early in her acting career at age 14, she has focused only on pursuing “profound” acting.